 You can run a mobile PPC campaign to target people who need commercial cleaning services urgently.
 Mobile users will most likely not spend time browsing through various pages to determine the company that best suits their needs.
 When they run a search using their mobile devices, search engines will show ads from different companies, giving them multiple options.

 If you have an ad running for mobile users, they will most likely click on it and call you.
 You only need to ensure that you display your contact information prominently on the landing page so they can contact you easily.

 How To Make PPC Work for Your Commercial Cleaning Business

 Now that you understand PPC and how it can help your commercial cleaning business, you might wonder how to ensure it gets you more commercial clients.
 Here are some tips that can help you get the most out of Google ads:

 Your commercial cleaning business will most likely offer more than one type of service.
-These could include banking cleaning services, daycare cleaning services, hotel cleaning services, and fitness center cleaning services, among other services.
+These could include banking, daycare, hotel, and fitness center cleaning services, among other services.

 You should have different text ads and landing pages for each service so that you can target the right people and increase your chances of getting conversions.